 American Studies is a broad-based interdisciplinary program that explores the rich complexity of American culture and American lives.
-Instead of treating topics as discrete categories, but instead explore their relationships to each other.
+Instead of treating topics as discrete categories, the program explores their relationships to each other.
 For instance, we look at ideas about race and class embedded in national symbols and ideas.
-Through a variety of courses and in a mix of different categories, American Studies provides students with a deep understanding of the many forces and ideas that shape America.
+Through a variety of courses and in a mix of different categories, American studies provides students with a deep understanding of the many forces and ideas that shape America.

-Minors take six courses in American Studies, at least three of which must be from three different American Studies core areas.
+Minors take six courses in American studies, at least three of which must be from three different American studies core areas.
 Most students find a minor can be accommodated within their regular program.
 American studies minors are particularly useful in journalism, business, education and those fields that are served by creative thinking that draw inspiration from more than one area.